Volunteer Opportunities

 Adopt-a-Drain

 The nation’s largest Adopt-a-Drain program is in the Twin Cities – and the VRWJPO is proud to be a sponsor.
-This new program invites residents not only in the Vermillion River Watershed but also in the seven-county metro area and Rochester to adopt a storm drain to protect area lakes, rivers, and wetlands.
+This new program invites residents to adopt a storm drain to protect area lakes, rivers, and wetlands.
+Sweeping up leaves, trash, and other debris around a storm drain protects local lakes and rivers by preventing pollution from entering our shared waterways.

 Wetland Health Evaluation Program (WHEP)

-The Wetland Health Evaluation Program (WHEP) trains volunteers to collect data on wetland plants and macroinvertebrates, providing information to local governments about the health of specific wetlands.
+The Dakota County Wetland Health Evaluation Program (WHEP) trains volunteers to collect data on wetland plants and macroinvertebrates, providing information to local governments about the health of specific wetlands.
 No experience is necessary.
 Training is provided.
 Citizen teams are guided by a team leader.
 Volunteers spend between 15 and 30 hours from late May through early August checking on wetlands in their communities.

-Volunteers participating in the Vermillion River Watch Program visit their stream monitoring site once per week to monitor water transparency (using a Secchi tube), water level, and the general appearance of the stream (water color and recreational suitability).
-The monitoring data collected by River Watch volunteers is submitted to the Minnesota Pollution Control Agency (MPCA) at the end of the field season.
+Volunteers visit their stream monitoring site once per week to monitor water transparency (using a Secchi tube), water level, and the general appearance of the stream (water color and recreational suitability).
+The monitoring data collected by volunteers is submitted to the MPCA at the end of the field season.
 It supplements other water quality monitoring efforts taking place along the Vermillion River.

 North Creek Tributary to the Vermillion River